 is the leading international business school accreditation system with a global community of accredited business schools.
 Graduates who choose to study at an EQUIS accredited school can be assured they are attending an institution with high international standards of quality and that they will receive international recognition for their qualification which is extremely important in today's global environment.

 Rankings are important because they are a measure of the quality of degree programmes and the student experience available.
 Graduating from a highly ranked business school means that your degree remains highly regarded within the global employment market and enhances your portfolio, allowing you to boost your career, and command a higher salary.

-- In The Complete University Guide 2018 we are ranked 16th out of the UK Institutions and rank in the top 20 for Accounting & Finance, Business & Management Studies and Economics.
+- In The Complete University Guide 2019 we are ranked 15th out of the UK Institutions and rank in the top 20 for Accounting & Finance and Business & Management Studies.

 - In the QS Global Rankings, our MBA programme has a European ranking of 42 (out of 74) institutions.

 Professional Partners and Associated Bodies

 Birmingham Business School and its programmes and courses are also associated with and recognised by a wide range of professional partners.